As a politician, can you mourn the climate during a debate?

 JOVD chairman Suijker does realize that it is important that everyone is on the same page in the climate debate.
 “Climate is often a far-from-my-driveway problem for the right wing.
 As JOVD, we want to help change that.
 But you shouldn’t point fingers if someone else doesn’t experience the same as you.
 That creates resistance.
 We believe that freedom of life comes with responsibilities.
 If you cause damage, you must compensate for it.
 If you want to influence the debate, do it the right way, by holding people accountable.
 Make sure you don’t become a climate dram, because that won’t work.”

 “Involving emotions in the climate debate clearly has something to do with it,” says Kröger.
 “We will be increasingly confronted with the consequences of climate change more and more intensely.
-That makes it inevitable that we will also talk about what it does to people.
+That makes it inevitable that we will also talk regarding what it does to people.
 There are more and more young people with climate depression, more and more people who are becoming very desperate.
 That dimension becomes part of the debate.”

 Scaremongering

 Van der Plas sees such intense emotions as part of the problem.
 She writes: “My concern is the scaremongering of many young people by the climate lobby.
 People who really think that the Netherlands will flood due to rising sea levels and who really think that in a few years it will be too late and Maastricht will be by the sea.
 Young people and others who no longer want children because of this.
-If more people start to think this way, this could lead to major problems in terms of the labor market and care for the elderly in a few decades, because there will then be too few new generations to absorb this.”
+If more people start to think this way, this might lead to major problems in terms of the labor market and care for the elderly in a few decades, because there will then be too few new generations to absorb this.”

 VVD youngster Suijker will not easily choose that route: “If you read, as recently, that the chance that we manage to limit global warming to 1.5 degrees is now only around 50 percent, then you realize right that you have to do something with it.
 People usually only act when they see the consequences, just look at Groningen.
 Moreover, the influence of the Netherlands is relatively small in this global problem.
 You feel like an ant.
 But still: we will all have to take our responsibility now.”